versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 ## Schema tests

 To verify that the schema and the associated custom validation code works, we have a test suite that verifies each restriction.
 This is important for a number of reasons.
-First of all, Node.js is a dynamic language that has nothing in terms of compile-time type-safety, and even at runtime its dynamic nature is very free-form.
+First of all, JavaScript is a dynamic language that has nothing in terms of compile-time type-safety, and even at runtime its dynamic nature is very free-form.
 Second, because we want to have the freedom to modify the internal implementation of the validation, without the fear that doing so would break the system.
 By having comprehensive unit tests for our implementation we have this confidence.

 Here are a couple of examples that aim to be self-explanatory: